GetCommit/DS_Final/README.md

 ### Coordinates to Neighborhood

 We are using [MapBox API](https://account.mapbox.com/) to convert coordinates (longitude, latitude) to NYC neiborhoods.
 We are maintaining a cache for all the coordinates in our dataset to save API calls (money).
-This cache can be populated via the `populate_cache.py` script:
+This cache can be populated when the `cache` module is imported as such:

-python3 populate_cache.py DOHMH_New_York_City_Restaurant_Inspection_Results.csv cache.json
+`from cache import *`